 1. You recognize engagement as a business-level issue.

 Engagement isn’t just an HR issue; it’s a business issue, too.
 Engagement is an enormous factor in the trajectory of an organization.
-Gallup research tells us that highly engaged organizations are rewarded with 21 percent higher productivity.
+Gallup research tells us that highly engaged organizations are rewarded with 18% higher productivity and 23% higher profitability.
 In organizations where engagement is already a top priority, CEOs are supporting more strategic engagement initiatives.
 Others may need to create buy-in from top leaders before they advance toward an engagement platform.
 Regardless, this vital first step is just the beginning.

 2. Your company’s leadership understands its ability to improve engagement.